This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Tips on how to easily save tomato seeds on a paper towel and tips on planting them the following year.
+Tips on how to easily save tomato seeds on a paper towel and tips on sowing them the following year.
 This method is the best way to save tomato seeds without fermenting them.

 Many people choose to grow tomatoes from small plants purchased inexpensively at the local garden center.
 It’s a great and easy way to grow your tomatoes but you’ll likely be limited to growing just a few of the most popular commercial strains.
 By growing from seed, you’ll be able to choose from hundreds of other varieties — you’ll be astonished at just how great the choice will be.

 If you choose to grow heirloom tomatoes then you’ll also have the option to save seeds.
 It’s a lot easier than you’d think and the method I use can keep them viable for up to fifteen years.
 They’re also no-fuss, can be sent to friends through the post, and are fun to plant.
 Growing tomatoes ‘from scratch’ is a lovely way to see the whole process of seed to plant to crop.
 Saving the seed after starts the cycle anew.